Due to customs being closed for the holidays, shipping will resume on Feb 22.

 Once you press any other key (such as "Q"), the keyboard will immediately return to Layer 0.

-5. TO(n): Turns on layer and turns off all other layers, except the default layer
+5. TO(n): Turns on the layer and turns off all other layers, except the default layer

 Example for TO(n):